nju-websoft/JAPE/README.md

 * Numpy

 ## Datasets
+The whole datasets can be find here.
+The folder id_data contains

 ## Running and parameters

->Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when runing code repeatedly.
+>Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when running code repeatedly.

 >If you have any difficulty or question in running code and reproducing expriment results, please email me at zqsun.nju#gmail.com .